-Unsurprisingly, the filing experience is now a lot smoother due to digital and tech advances.
+Unsurprisingly, the filing experience is now a lot smoother due to tech advances.

 There are certain inevitable things a lot of us have to face: going to the DMV, serving jury duty, and understanding how to file a life insurance claim.
 Luckily, 21st-century advances in technology have made the process a lot more streamlined and easy for a policy-holder and beneficiary to understand.
 Let’s discuss how the use of A.I. and automation can make this journey easier for both the customer and their family.